Updated April 8, 2021

-The Edith B Siegrist Vermillion Public Library is open again with limited services.
+The Edith B Siegrist Vermillion Public Library is open with limited services.
 Our Contactless Pick-up service continues to be available for those patrons not wanting to come into the building.
-We are offering a Grab and Go service where visitors will be able to browse materials and check-out.
-A limited number of computers will be available Mondays through Fridays.
-The Library will be open Monday through Friday from 8 am to 6 pm, and Saturdays from 10 am to 2 pm.
-Sundays we are closed.
+Visitors can also come in to browse materials and check-out.
+A limited number of computers are available.
+The Library will be open normal hours.

 Here’s what we’re doing to keep you safe:

 - Children under 12 must be supervised by an adult.

 - Computers are available for up to 60-minutes.

 - Patrons are required to wear a mask when inside the building, if medically able.
 See City website for details.